darkryh/MoonGetter/README.md

 19. **Doodstream**

 ---

 ## Robot Servers

-#### This servers needs to export the robot-core with his respective platform robot api
-#### Note: In case of want to use for android use Android-Robot lib, in other user still in TODO
+> **Note**: These servers require the `moongetter-core-robot` dependency and the respective platform Robot API.
+For Android, use the `Android-Robot` library.
+General Kotlin support is under development.

 1. **Fireload**
 2. **Vidguard**
 3. **1CloudFile**